 3.1.
 Exhaust emission measurement between two cycles where regenerative phases occur

 3.1.1.
 Average emissions between regeneration phases and during loading of the regenerative device shall be determined from the arithmetic mean of several approximately equidistant (if more than 2) Type I operating cycles or equivalent engine test bench cycles.
 As an alternative, the manufacturer may provide data to show that the emissions remain constant (±15 per cent) between regeneration phases.
 In this case, the emissions measured during the regular Type I Test may be used.
 In any other case emissions measurement for at least two Type I operating cycles or equivalent engine test bench cycles must be completed: one immediately after regeneration (before new loading) and one as close as possible prior to a regeneration phase.
-All emissions measurements and calculations shall be carried out according to Annex 4a, paragraphs 6.4. to 6.6.
-Determination of average emissions for a single regenerative system shall be calculated according to paragraph 3.3. of this annex and for multiple regeneration systems according to paragraph 3.4. of this annex.
+All emissions measurements and calculations shall be carried out according to paragraphs 6.4. to 6.6. of Annex 4a, Determination of average emissions for a single regenerative system shall be calculated according to paragraph 3.3. of this annex and for multiple regeneration systems according to paragraph 3.4. of this annex.

 3.1.2.
 The loading process and Ki determination shall be made during the Type I operating cycle, on a chassis dynamometer or on an engine test bench using an equivalent test cycle.
 These cycles may be run continuously (i.e. without the need to switch the engine off between cycles).
 After any number of completed cycles, the vehicle may be removed from the chassis dynamometer, and the test continued at a later time.

 3.1.3.
-The number of cycles (D) between two cycles where regeneration phases occur, the number of cycles over which emissions measurements are made (n), and each emissions measurement (M'sij) shall be reported in Annex 1, items 4.2.11.2.1.10.1. to 4.2.11.2.1.10.4. or 4.2.11.2.5.4.1. to 4.2.11.2.5.4.4. as applicable.
+The number of cycles (D) between two cycles where regeneration phases occur, the number of cycles over which emissions measurements are made (n), and each emissions measurement (M'sij) shall be reported in items 3.2.12.2.6.4.1. to 3.2.12.2.6.4.4. or [x.x.x.] of Annex 1 as applicable.
+[Editorial note: correct cross-reference needs to be confirmed]

 3.2.
 Measurement of emissions during regeneration

 3.2.1.
-Preparation of the vehicle, if required, for the emissions test during a regeneration phase, may be completed using the preparation cycles in paragraph 6.3. of Annex 4a or equivalent engine test bench cycles, depending on the loading procedure chosen in paragraph 3.1.2. above.
+Preparation of the vehicle, if required, for the emissions test during a regeneration phase, may be completed using the preparation cycles in paragraph 6.3. of Annex 4a or equivalent engine test bench cycles, depending on the loading procedure chosen in paragraph 3.1.2. of this annex.

 3.2.2.
 The test and vehicle conditions for the Type I test described in Annex 4a apply before the first valid emission test is carried out.